 Oakville's First Post Office is not wheelchair accessible.

 2302 Bridge Road, Oakville

-Visit the QEPCCC facility page for current hours.
+Visit the Community Centres page for current hours.

 Our state-of-the-art satellite gallery at QEPCCC features major exhibitions that explore fascinating stories of our town.
 Visit our exhibit page for listings or take a virtual tour of The Art of the Hat exhibit on Google Maps.

 The entrance, facility and restrooms at QEPCCC are barrier-free.